tarequeh/DES/README.rst

 ==========================
 This implementation has only been tested on Unix platform.
 But you may be able to compile/ run it on Windows.

-1. Make sure des.cpp, des.h and run_des.cpp are in the same directory
+1. Make sure des.c, des.h and run_des.c are in the same directory
+2. Install pthread library
-2. Compile using: g++ -O3 des.cpp run_des.cpp -o run_des.o
+3. Compile using: g++ -pthread des.cpp run_des.cpp -o run_des.o

 Usage
 =====